astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Remarks

-To find the assembly to use as a source for event logging, this method first attempts to locate the assembly containing the application's entry-point, and use that.
+To find the assembly to use as a quote for event logging, this method first attempts to locate the assembly containing the application's entry-point, and use that.